 Many SMEs use stock images as a cheap photography solution but are these images really that cheap?

-For many people who want a website designed and built the price can be a shock, leaving budgets tight for affording good photography.
-This misconception is fuelled by web design becoming devalued, with common adverts such as “designed sites for free” or “cheap web design” plaguing the media.
+For many people who want web design or development services the price can be a shock, leaving budgets tight for affording good photography.
+This misconception is fuelled by web design becoming devalued, with common adverts such as “designed websites for free” or “cheap web design” plaguing the media.

 Buying stock photography is like buying a cheap suit